Last updated on : 12 Jul, 2025

 While fibre is beneficial in regulating our digestive system and maintaining overall health, excessive consumption can lead to a series of side effects.
 Here are some of the problems that may arise if you consume too much fibre:

-To sidestep these side effects, it’s advisable to gradually increase your fibre intake while ensuring you remain well-hydrated.
+To avoid these side effects, it’s advisable to gradually increase your fibre intake while ensuring you remain well-hydrated.
 Consuming a blend of different sources of fibre helps balance the proportion of soluble and insoluble fibres effectively.

 Dietary fibre aids digestion, helps maintain a healthy weight, and can lower the risk of diabetes and heart disease.